monarch-initiative/monarch-legacy/CONTRIBUTING.md

 ### Refresh and clean up local environment

 Git will not automatically sync your Forked repo with the original shared repo, and will not automatically update your local copy of the Forked repo.
 These tasks are part of the developer's normal *cycle*, and should be the first thing done prior to beginning a new development effort and creating a new branch.
-In addition, this

 #### Step 1 - Fetch remotes